alephgamma/RHCA-study-notes/3_EX280_study_notes.md

 Create a LimitRange

 ### Requirements
-* Set the Pods and Containers
+* Set the Pods and Containers to:
   * max cpus: 2
   * min cpus: 200 millicores
   * max memory: 1 GB
   * min memory: 16 MB
-* DefaultRequest for Pods
+* Set DefaultRequest for Pods to:
   * cpu: 100 millicores

 ### Task breakdown